biohackathon-japan/bh23-metabolomeid2pathwayid/paper/paper.md

 # Background

 Targeted and non-targeted metabolomic analysis using mass spectrometry is used to understand metabolic processes taking place in a wide variety of organisms, from prokaryotes, plants, and fungi to animals and humans.
 Non-targeted approaches allow us to detect as many metabolites as possible at once, find significant metabolic changes among them, and perform new characterizations of metabolites in biological samples.
 However, biological interpretation of large, complex data sets, such as those in non-target approaches, is difficult using metabolomics analysis alone (i.e., quantification of metabolites in samples).
 The foremost approach to address that challenge would be data integration, which projects the quantitative values of the aforementioned metabolites onto a network of biochemicals (called as pathway).

+Metabolome raw data are quantified using preprocessing software such as MS-DIAL [@tsugawa2020lipidome] and data for peak annotation called "library".
+Most of the metadata in the library contains InChIKey [@heller2015inchi], and an information infrastructure that serves as an ID bridge between InChIKey and pathways is necessary for data integration between metabolome quantification values and pathways.

 # Outcomes